MattDClarke/Website-redesign/Project 0 - notes.md

-.text-box

 # CS50 Web Programming - Project 0

 ## To do

-- Make a modern, mobile version of snakesofTaiwan.com (simplified version, only a few snakes)
+- Make a modern, mobile friendly version of snakesofTaiwan.com (simplified version, only a few snakes as an example)

 ## Steps